-- Primary Investigator. - Name of the Institution where the project work will be undertaken. - Collaborators. - Administering institution information. - Career Disruption (if applicable). - A lay summary of the project suitable for media release if the application is successful (300 characters). - A lay summary of the project suitable for publication on the FightMND website and newsletter if the application is successful (1500 characters). - Provide background information necessary for readers without scientific or medical training to understand the rationale and feasibility of the proposed research project.
-It should also clearly describe the scientific objective the project is designed to achieve. - Statement on the potential impact of the project (1250 characters).
+- Type of Care Research Grant being applied for - Primary Investigator and co-Investigators. - o Name of the Institution where the project work will be undertaken. - A 50 word lay summary of the Care Research Grant and research suitable for media release if the application is successful. - A 250 word lay summary of the Care Research Grant suitable for publication on the FightMND website and newsletter if the application is successful. - Provide background information necessary for readers without scientific or medical training to understand the rationale and feasibility of the proposed research project.
+It should also clearly describe the scientific objective the project is designed to achieve. - Statement on the potential impact of the project (200 words)